 Researchers within FOR HER are investigating hormone biology to gain better insight into the consequences of menopause and development of safer and more effective therapeutic options for women going through the menopausal and postmenopausal periods.

 - Pregnancy outcomes

 FOR HER is working with the Tarrant County Infant Mortality Network (TCIMN) to address the community health issues that lead to infant mortality through clinical care, education and research.
-FOR HER co-sponsored an infant mortality community workshop on June 13, 2008, as a joint effort with the Texas Center for Health Disparities and TCIMN.

 For more information about the Tarrant County Infant Mortality Network call 817-534-0814.